Ted's Hiking World Government Meadow

 The trail continues past the meadow down to the bank of Caples Creek.
 I explore the rocks in the area, but efforts to find an accessible overview of the rushing water are in vain.

-A nice campsite Mountain Pride
+A nice campsite

-A ladybug is sucking on a succulent Sierra Onion
+A Ladybug is sucking on a succulent

 A couple of big ants add interest to the next photo: